Home » Vegas Betting Guide » Over Under Betting Explained

 A common question among our readers is “understand how does over under betting work?”
 Well, it’s quite simple.
 An over under bet is where a bettor predicts the event/race/game will go above or below a specific threshold.
 What does this mean?

-The vast majority of top-tier online providers will offer odds at a half (.5) in order to avoid ties between the provider and punter.
 Generally speaking, the other under is concerned with the points/goals/runs scored.
-However, some sports will allow bettors to wager on the over under of other occurrences.
+However, some sports will allow bettors to wager on the over under of other occurrences like in-game stats.
+Think of NFL player props here — over/under on catches, over/under on touchdowns thrown, and so on.

-We’ve touched on how over and under betting works, but we’ll provide an example to make things crystal clear.
+We’ve touched on how over and under betting works, but we’ll provide another example to make things crystal clear.
 In order to calculate the over under we’re going to use NBA basketball as an example sport.

 Most over under bets are paid out at -110, regardless of which side of the bet the punter takes.
 The leftover is paid based on the payout odds offered.
 Take for example a game between the Los Angeles Clippers and the Dallas Mavericks and the odds are as follows: